phpmyadmin/phpmyadmin/doc/setup.rst

 * If you are afraid of automated attacks, enabling Captcha by :config:option:`$cfg['CaptchaLoginPublicKey']` and :config:option:`$cfg['CaptchaLoginPrivateKey']` might be an option.
-* Alternative approach might be using using fail2ban as phpMyAdmin logs failed authentication attempts to syslog (if available)
+* Alternative approach might be using fail2ban as phpMyAdmin logs failed authentication attempts to syslog (if available)

 Known issues